fedor215/Predicting-student-s-exam-score/README.md

 Predicting students exam score using different models such as: LinearRegression, XGBoost, LightGBM and CatBoost.
 Using hyperparameter tuning techniques: GridSearchCV, RandomizedSearchCV, Optuna.
+Basic EDA like different distribution plots using MatPlotLib and heatmap using Seaborn